Identity theft and the American citizen

-We live in an age where technology runs the show and our data is constantly being programmed into various sites for purchases, social media, blogs, and so on.
+We live in an age where our data is constantly being programmed into various sites for purchases, social media, blogs, and so on.
 This personal – and sensitive – information is stored “safely” in sites and servers with the assumption that each is secure – but in reality, there are many out there who have access to it.

 This guide was designed to help others avoid identity theft: what to look for, how to prevent it, and what to do if it happens to you.

 Identity theft is fairly straightforward and self-explanatory: it occurs when one’s private and personal information, like their name, social security number and credit card numbers, are stolen and used by someone else.
 The Federal Bureau of Justice defines it as, “The unauthorized use or attempted use of existing accounts, or the unauthorized use or attempted use of personal information, to open a new account or for other fraudulent purposes.”
 It can very quickly and easily destroy one’s credit score, which affects opportunities for healthcare, insurance, and obtaining utilities like gas and electric.

 Identity theft is a serious crime but often goes unpunished as it can be very difficult to pinpoint the location and identity of the person using the alternate, stolen identity.
 Because regaining a stolen identity is extremely tedious, the best defense is a good offense.
 There are several different types of identity theft including Medical, Child, Social, Senior, and Tax.

 The first and most important step to avoid identity theft is making sure your sensitive information is protected.
 This includes monitoring all personal accounts, even (and especially) social media.
 Knowing exactly what information is posted publicly can make or break your data safety.
 Checking your bank accounts regularly, even daily, is the absolute best way to catch identity theft before it becomes consuming.